santiment/academy/src/docs/labels/nft/index.md

 title: NFT
 author: Alex
 date: 2023-03-22
-description: NFT contract label
+description: NFT label
 ---

 ## Description

-Any smart contract which is an NFT contract should have the `nft` label assigned to it.
-NFT contracts follow one of two main standards: ERC721 and ERC1155.
-For each standard we assign a label as well.
+The NFT label is used for identifying addresses that are involved in NFT domain.
+This applies to NFT collections and marketplace contracts.

 ## API Name